daqians/Noisy-character-image-benchmark/README.md

 Where:
 - denoise: The benchmark for character image denoising, which includes real-world noise.
 We produce these images by removing noise from the original character images.
-- repair: The benchmark for character image restoration, which includes real-world noise.
+- restore: The benchmark for character image restoration, which includes real-world noise.
 We produce these images by removing noise from the original character images and also repairing the broken characters.
 - gray: The benchmark for character image denoising, which includes real-world noise with a gray background.
 We produce these images by removing noise from the original character images.
 - test: data for testing purposes.